jet/equinox/DOCUMENTATION.md

 Projector | Process tracking new Events, triggering Projection or Replication activities Query | Eventually Consistent read from a Read Model Synchronous Query | Consistent read direct from Stream State, breaking CQRS and coupling implementation to the Events used to support the Decision process
-Read Model | Denormalized data maintained by a Projection for the purposes of providing a Read Model based on a Projection (honoring CQRS) See also Synchronous Query, Replication
+Reactions | Work carried out as a Projection which drives ripple effects arising from an Event being Appended Read Model | Denormalized data maintained by a Projection for the purposes of providing a Read Model based on a Projection (honoring CQRS) See also Synchronous Query, Replication
 Replication | Emitting Events pretty much directly as they are written (to support an Aggregate's Decision process) with a view to having a consumer traverse them to derive a Read Model or drive some form of synchronization process; aka Database Integration - building a Read Model or exposing Rich Events is preferred
-Rich Events | Bulding a Projector that prepares a feed of events in the Bounded Context in a form that's not simply Replication (sometimes referred to a Enriching Events)
+Rich Events | Building a Projector that prepares a feed of events in the Bounded Context in a form that's not simply Replication (sometimes referred to a Enriching Events)
 State | Information inferred from a Stream as part of a Decision process (or Synchronous Query) Store | Holds a set of Streams
 Stream | Ordered sequence of Events in a Store